-How to ask for a pay rise
+When is it OK to ask for a pay rise?

-At each yearly pay review, if you want a rise I would urge you to focus on how your role has changed, whether you have over performed against the expectation, what you have bought to the business or tangible changes you have implemented or been a part of – I would strongly discourage you from asking for the pay rise because you’ve been kind enough to not look for another job!
-This makes no sense whatsoever.
-The commerciality of pay rises is that if your contribution to the business does not translate into pounds and pence then you might struggle to prove your worth, so think outside the box!
+At each yearly pay review, I urge you to focus on how your role has changed, whether you have over-performed against expectations, and what you have tangibly brought to the business (implementation or involvement).
+I discourage you from asking for a pay rise because you’ve been "kind enough to not look for another job!"
+If your contribution doesn't translate into pounds and pence then you'll struggle to prove your worth.